What are our Treatment Options?

 Cupping is an ancient form of treatment using suction to help stimulate blood circulation, activate the lymphatic system, decrease adhesions throughout the fascia and skin and is good for deep tissue repair.
 I use both an active form (gliding) and static form of cupping depending on the condition.
 The majority of the time, this technique will leave a bruising mark on the body which can take a number of days to decrease.
 This is common and something I aim for to ensure the effectiveness of the treatment.
 I will always ensure you are comfortable with this before proceeding with this technique.

 A more focused style of massage that aims to help my clients to get back into doing what they love doing best.

 Sports massage is a great addition to anyone’s health regime as it can help promote quicker recovery in between workout sessions and it is also essential to anyone who is training for an event or who is actively participating in any type of training.

 Your session may also include suggested stretches, exercises and also assisted stretching to get the best out of your body.

 Myofascial release (MFR) therapy focuses on releasing muscular shortness and tightness.

+There are a number of conditions and symptoms that myofascial release therapy addresses.
 Many patients seek myofascial treatment after losing flexibility or function following an injury or if experiencing ongoing back, shoulder, hip, or virtually pain in any area containing soft tissue.

+Other conditions treated by myofascial release therapy include Temporo-Mandibular Joint (TMJ) disorder, carpal tunnel syndrome, or possibly fibromyalgia or migraine headaches.
 The goal of myofascial therapy is to stretch and loosen the fascia so that it and other contiguous structures can move more freely, and the patient's motion is restored.